 A Business Knowledge Model is represented in a DRD as a rectangle with two clipped corners, normally drawn with solid lines, as shown in Table 1.
-The Name of the Business Knowledge Model MUST be displayed inside the shape unless it is overridden by the text attribute of the associated DMNDI:DMNLabel element, which MUST be displayed instead.
+The Name of the Business Knowledge Model MUST be displayed inside the shape unless i verridden by the text attribute of the associated DMNDI:DMNLabel element, which MUST be displayed instead.